icapetti/data-engineering-bootcamp-igti/README.md

 Understanding the data you are working with is an important part of data engineering.
 So, an analysis of the data is made, such as the **Descriptive Statistics** of the fields using **describe()**, **filters using loc[]**, **groupings with groupby**, **aggregations like mean()** and **replacement of values using replace()**.

 ## Project 02 - twitter
-Programming a Crawler for streaming tweets: Implements a Stream Listener for Twitter where a list of words to be monitored is informed.
-Each time there is a new tweet with one of the words this tweet is collected and saved in a json file.
+Programming a Crawler for streaming tweets: Implements a **Stream Listener for Twitter** where a list of words to be monitored is informed.
+Each time there is a new tweet with one of the words this tweet is collected and **saved in a json file**.